 Which is ok I guess.
 But really—come on–I could have done SO MUCH BETTER THAN THAT!
 I mean, I didn’t even use the singular possessive form and say, “I love him”.
 I said, “We love him”.
 And it was kind of a cop-out anyway since my hubby had just said the same thing.
 I had so many things in my heart at that moment and all I could think to say is that?
 SO LAME!!!

 So I am here to declare, in my very public blog, to all my readers what I should have said!
 Because this, this, THIS is what I was thinking and feeling at that moment.

 And now I watch him grow.
 I feed him.
 I take care of him.
 When he cries, I respond.
-I know his smells, his voice, his wants, his needs.
+I know his smells, his voice, his wants, his needs, his smiles.
 And he rewards me every day.
 He rewards me with giant slobbery kisses, his big browns (eyes) staring at me memorizing my face, with his hand reaching up to touch my cheek.
 He is the complete and perfect sum of everything I couldn’t give him genetically.
-From his delicious chocolaty skin, his arched eyebrows, he very kissable full lips, to his giant big brown eyes.
+From his beautiful soft skin, his arched eyebrows from his birth mom, his kissable lips, to his giant big brown eyes.
 He is perfection.

 So the very short answer to this question is, I love him.
 But that doesn’t really say it all does it?

 To read more, click Our Adoption Story: Part 9